youngmonkeys/ezyfox-server/README.md

 # Introduction

+An Open Solution for all your Real-Time needs.

 To develop online games rapidly, developers often need to use a game server engine like SmartFoxServer or Photon.
 Unfortunately, these engines come with a high price tag, especially as more and more users engage with our products.
 That's why we developed the EzyFox ecosystem, which aims to be free and open for anyone interested in building multiplayer games and applications.

 The EzyFox ecosystem supports a wide range of essential components for enterprise product development, including TCP, UDP, WebSocket protocols with SSL encryption, HTTP RESTful API, Remote Procedure Call (RPC) protocol, Database Interaction, Memory Caching, and Message Queue.